Disha-tech29/Linux-Companion/README.md

 # Linux Companion 🧠🖥️

 A smart console-based assistant that detects user inactivity and gently reminds them to take self-care breaks.
-Built in C for Windows using the WinAPI.
+Built in C for Windows.

 ---